simonedimaria/csaw_esc_2025/README.md

 ---

 ## Acknowledgments
-The development this competition was supported by the National Science Foundation (Award #2234974).
+The development this competition was supported by the National Science Foundation (Awards #2234974, #2336586).

 ## Partner institutions